openstack/ansible-collections-openstack/docs/openstack_guidelines.rst

 * If the resource being managed has an id, it should be returned.
 * If the resource being managed has an associated object more complex than an id, it should also be returned.
+* Return format shall be a dictionary or list

 Interoperability
 ----------------